microsoft/LightGBM/R-package/cran-comments.md

     New submission

-    Possibly mis-spelled words in DESCRIPTION:
+    Possibly misspelled words in DESCRIPTION:
       Guolin (13:52)
       Ke (13:48)
       LightGBM (14:20)